Tips on how to afford travel when you’re young & broke.

 All of these cheap flights I found were during the off-season of the destination.
 Peak tourist season is not only more expensive, it’s more crowded.
 I’ve found off-seasons to be just as culturally rewarding with less crowds, and the weather is still great depending on where you go.

 TIP 4: PACK LIGHTLY

-Comfort always overtakes style while traveling, especially once you realize the people you meet abroad care more about your personality and your experiences than how you look.
+Comfort always overtakes style while traveling, especially once you realize the people you meet abroad care more about your personality, your compassion and your experiences than how you look.